EtiAkash/CourseManagementAPI/README.md

 # CourseManagementAPI
-.NetCore6 CourseManagementApi buld as practice
+.NetCore6 CourseManagementApi build as a personal project